pheriannath/nhd-slides/slides/headless-drupal.md

 >allowing front end developers the freedom to use next generation javascript
 >frameworks (Angular, Ember, etc) to build advanced AJAX based applications.

-Take what Drupal does best (Data), mix in a JSON API, then let the frontend engineers go nuts.
+Take what Drupal does best (Data), mix in a JSON API, then let the frontend devs go nuts.
 (We &lt;3 AngularJS)

 Problem solved!
 Let's all go get drinks.